MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Prompt Template

-\begin{promptbox}[Prompt: Unconstrained Query (Map+Edge\_tab)] # Role You are a Subway Pathfinding Algorithm.
+\begin{promptbox}[Prompt: Criteria-free Query (Map+Edge\_tab)] # Role You are a Subway Pathfinding Algorithm.
 You strictly analyze the provided metro map, a tabular (Edge Table), and compute the shortest-stop route.

 # Input Task {question}

 # Objective Return only one final route - the one with the absolute minimlum number of stops.
 A station cannot appear more than once in the route.
 Cannot reselect the path that has already been taken!
 If multiple routes have the same number of stops, randomly select one of them.